jeffsirocki/onpoint/README.md

 # To get started
 1. Clone the repository
 2. Install any dependencies with `gradle build`
-3. Then run the Spring Boot application with `gradle bootRun`.
+3. Then run the Spring Boot application with `gradle bootRun`

 # Once the server is running
 Navigate to localhost:8080 to view the frontend React UI.